 1-2 kg of organic summer fruit roughly sliced/cut (peaches, plums, blackberries, nectarines or anything else that tickles your fancy.
 Apples and pears in other months are always a winner)

 Enough water to cover the fruit

-A few teaspoons of jaggery (fruit has a beautiful sweetness, so add jaggery only if you feel the fruit is too sour)
+A few tsp of jaggery (fruit has a beautiful sweetness, so add jaggery only if you feel the fruit is too sour)

-1 teaspoon of cardamom powder and cinnamon powder
+1 tsp of cardamom powder and cinnamon powder